Mimo2k/Task-App/README.md

-# Task List
+# Task App

-A clean, modern and material UI Task list app available on playstore which has different functionalities.
-You can set the priority of tasks and search for a specific task in your task list.
-Swipe left to delete the tasks.
-Search across your tasks.
-Sort according to your priority.
+Modern CRUD app using kotlin for storing Task according to priority

 ## Demo